Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us.

-I'm Rush Limbaugh, America's real anchor man behind the golden EIB microphone, 800 28282.
+I'm Rush Limbaugh, America's real anchorman behind the golden EIB microphone, 800-282-2882.

-Uh yes, a shadowy group of disaffected urban youths began talking in an internet chat room in the fall of 2004, espousing anti-Western views.
+Yes, a shadowy group of disaffected urban youths began talking in an internet chat room in the fall of 2004, espousing anti-Western views.

-The uh Canadian Security Intelligence Service was listening.
+The Canadian Security Intelligence Service was listening.

-The uh spy agency and an alphabet soup of other security agencies across the continent closely monitor such sites, where talk may sometimes turn to buildings and bombs and bringing global jihad home to North America to Canada.
+The spy agency and an alphabet soup of other security agencies across the continent closely monitor such sites, where talk may sometimes turn to buildings and bombs and bringing global jihad home to North America to Canada.

 Four months after the surveillance began, two Americans from the Atlanta area popped onto the radar.

-The ACLU is going to take up these I don't know, the American civil and they can probably take take up their case.
+I don't know, the American civil, they can probably take up their case.

-And we can go through all the details of this, but it's not it shouldn't surprise anybody.
+And we can go through all the details of this, but it's not, it shouldn't surprise anybody.

-Uh I wonder how many in Canada are shocked.
+I wonder how many in Canada are shocked.

 The various police authorities are urging calm over all of this.